Diderot-Language/examples/heron/README.md

 become in the usage information:

-	-minval <val> = min value to find root of (double); default: "1.000000" -maxval <val> = max value to find root of (double); default: "100.000000" -numval <int> = how many values to compute (long int); default: "100" -eps <val> = relative error convergence test (double); default: "0.000001"
+	  -minval <x> = min value to find root of (double); default: "1" -maxval <x> = max value to find root of (double); default: "100" -numval <int> = how many values to compute (long int); default: "100" -eps <x> = relative error convergence test (double); default: "1e-06"

-Try experimenting with different values for eps; if it is set too low the algorithm may not converge.
-Compiling with:
+There are also command-line options that are unrelated to input variables:

+	     -l <int> , --limit <int> = specify limit on number of super-steps (0 means unlimited) (unsigned long int); default: "0" -print <str> = specify where to direct printed output (string); default: "-" -v , --verbose = enable runtime-system messages -t , --timing = enable execution timing

+heron.diderot shows the value of `-l` option.
+If you try to increase the precision of the result by lowering `eps`, as with:

+	./heron -eps 1e-7

+The program may not ever finish, because the limited precision of 32-bit floats prevents the computation from reaching sufficient accuracy.
+So, noting from above that at most 7 iterations were needed with the default `eps`, we can run:

+	./heron -eps 1e-7 -l 20

+which will finish promptly.
+On the other hand, we can also increase the precision of a Diderot `real` itself by making reals into a C `double`.
+This is possible by compiling with:

-	../../vis12/bin/diderotc --double --exec heron.diderot
+	diderotc --double --exec heron.diderot

-makes "reals" into doubles, instead of the default single-precision floats, which permits higher-accuracy results.
+at which point `./heron -eps 1e-7` will finish.